pregan23/u3_lesson_express_sequelize/README.md

 ## Testing Pre-Built Routes

 Some routes have been set up for you already.
-Test the following routes and ensure that you are receiving a json response:
+Test the following routes and ensure that you are receiving a JSON response:

 - `GET` : `http://localhost:3001/api/feed/trending`
 - `GET` : `http://localhost:3001/api/feed/recents`
 - `GET` : `http://localhost:3001/api/users`
 - `GET` : `http://localhost:3001/api/users/:user_id`, **Get a user id from the above response!**

-We'll be building basic `CRUD` functionality for our twerts.
+We'll be building basic **CRUD** functionality for our twerts.
 Endpoints have already been set up for you in the `TwertRouter.js` file.

 ### Read